czhangy/Squirdle/README.md

 ## Project Status

 This project is still under development.
-The base game is functional, but features are still being planned and added and more data is still being collected.
+The base game and features are functional, but quality of life changes are still being planned and more data is still being collected.

 #### To Do:

-- [ ] Refactor
 - [ ] Add tooltips
 - [ ] Fix light mode text bug on medals
 - [ ] Add Gen. V - VIII to the database